"And he answered and said to him, 'Let it alone, sir, for this year too, until I dig around it and put in fertilizer;Luke 13:8(NASB)

 The Father had sent many prophets to Israel to turn them from their apostate ways back to Himself and finally sent His only begotten Son to save His people from their sin.
 Jesus had come to the lost sheep of the house of Israel, as foretold in Scripture.
 He had come to set up His kingdom on earth and Israel were His chosen people who were promised an eternal inheritance.

-They should have harkened to John the Baptist who came as a voice in the wilderness, preparing the way of the Lord and calling the nation to, "repent - for the kingdom of heaven is near," and to, "behold the Lamb of God, Who takes away the sin of the world."
+They should have harkened to John the Baptist who came as a voice in the wilderness, preparing the way of the Lord and calling to the nation: "Repent, for the kingdom of heaven is near," and "Behold the Lamb of God, Who takes away the sin of the world."
 Israel should have responded to the many calls to repent of their sin and produced the fruit of righteousness, by believing on the Lord Jesus Christ for forgiveness.

 Heavenly Father, thank You for Your goodness and grace in sending the Lord Jesus to be the sacrifice for our sin.
-Thank You that despite their apostate ways, You have remained faithful to the promises You gave to Israel, and I praise and thank You for the assurance that Your faithfulness towards the Church is equally steadfast and sure.
-I praise You that by grace You have extended Your offer of salvation to Jew and Gentile alike for a further 2000 years and that by faith in Him, I too have been forgiven of my sin and received everlasting life.
+Thank You that despite their apostate ways, You have remained faithful to the promises You gave to Israel, and I praise and thank You for the assurance that Your faithfulness toward the Church is equally steadfast and sure.
+By grace, You have extended Your offer of salvation to Jew and Gentile alike for a further 2000 years and that by faith in Him, I too have been forgiven of my sin and received everlasting life.
 May Your Holy Spirit convict many men and women of their need to turn from their sin and trust in the Lord Jesus Christ for forgiveness.
 This I ask in His precious name, AMEN.